The with

 And next month, a package called foobar

-is added to Nixpkgs.
+Nixpkgs.
 Your code would be broken.

 Thankfully, that’s not what happens in nix-lang.